fbergama/wass/doc/src/render/documentation/getting_started.html.md

 # Getting Started

 Assuming that your WASS installation was successful this tutorial will let you run the pipeline to reconstruct some sample real-world sample data.
-This should help you acquire familiarity with some of the concepts will be expanded in the following parts of the documentation.
+This should help you acquire familiarity with some of the concepts that will be expanded in the following parts of the documentation.

 ## WASS architecture